GluuFederation/docs-ce-prod/3.1.2/source/user-management/scim2.md

 ### Using a different programming language

 Coding service interactions when SCIM endpoints are being protected by UMA is more involved than using test mode.
 If you are planning to code for a SCIM service protected by UMA, it is advisable to check the flow depicted in section 3 of the [UMA 2.0 spec](https://docs.kantarainitiative.org/uma/ed/oauth-uma-grant-2.0-04.html).
 Focus only on the interactions of client vs. another party (resource server or authorization server).
-In a previous [section](#actors-involved-in-protection) we have talked about the actors involved in UMA protection; this will save you time when reading the specification.
+In a previous [section](#actors-involved-in-protection) we talked about the actors involved in UMA protection; this will save you time when reading the specification.

-As a guideline for your own implementation, you can take ideas from the Java class [UmaScimClient](https://github.com/GluuFederation/SCIM-Client/blob/version_3.1.0/src/main/java/gluu/scim2/client/UmaScimClient.java#L74) found in SCIM-Client.
+As a guideline for your own implementation, you can take ideas from the Java class [UmaScimClient](https://github.com/GluuFederation/SCIM-Client/blob/version_3.1.2/src/main/java/gluu/scim2/client/UmaScimClient.java#L72) found in SCIM-Client.
 Starting  at the `authorize` method, you will see how steps in the spec flow are being followed there.

 Check the metadata URL of UMA 2 to discover the oxAuth endpoint that issues tokens.
 Visit `https://<host-name>/.well-known/uma2-configuration`.

-## Creating your own attributes by using extensions
+## Creating your own attributes: extensions

 [RFC 7643](https://tools.ietf.org/html/rfc7643) defines the schema for resource types in SCIM.
 In other words, defines structures in terms of attributes to represent users and groups as well as attribute types, mutability, cardinality, and so on.